 Nut flour is a bit trendy right now, especially almond flour, but nut flour or nut meal has long been used in traditional European baking (like in our Marzipan recipe here!)
 Nut meal gives baked treats a rich flavour and chewy texture.
 It’s also a gluten-free flour alternative and super high in healthy fats and protein.

 The trick with making nut flour is to stop blending it before it turns to nut butter!

 Roasted nuts give off the most delicious aroma when cooking.
 You can toast them in a cast iron pan, bake them in the oven (seasoned or simply salted), or roast them over an open fire.
 They add a nutritional boost and tasty crunch to salads, soups, oatmeal, bread, desserts and they make an excellent portable snack.

 This one is less about nutrition, but equally important because it could concern what you put on your skin, which is absorbed into your body.
-You can use nut husks, shells, and skins to make lovely natural dyes for fabric, yarn, wood, wool - usually shades of brown.
+You can use nut husks, shells, and skins to make lovely natural dyes for fabric, wood, wool - usually shades of brown.

 Here’s a great video tutorial on making dye with black walnut husks.

 Once you’ve cracked the nuts, you’re left with husks and skins.
 These, along with the leaves, can be used to make medicinal tinctures, natural dye and wood stain, or used as mulch in your perennial garden.